This content may contain affiliate links. When you buy through these links, we may earn an affiliate commission at no extra cost to you. Learn more.

 Bleach by Tite Kubo

-Bleach was released with English translation in singles, 3 manga box sets, and the 3-in-1 editions.
-To see a comparison of each, check out my review on YouTube below!
+Bleach is available in English via singles, manga box sets, and 3-in-1 editions.
+For a detailed look at the editions, see the comparison review on YouTube below.

 Best Shonen Manga - Jujutsu Kaisen by Gege Akutami